Grenada vs St Kitts Citizenship by Investment Program Analysis

 Taxes

-No income tax on foreign income, no wealth tax, gift tax, or capital gains tax
+No income tax on worldwide income, no wealth tax, gift tax, or capital gains tax

 No income tax, no wealth tax, gift tax, inheritance tax or capital gains tax